Federal Fleet Mandates

 EISA 2007 also prohibits federal agencies from acquiring any light-duty motor vehicle or medium-duty passenger vehicle that is not "a low greenhouse gas emitting vehicle" (GHG), unless the head of an agency submits a functional needs waiver stating how a low GHG-emitting vehicle would not be suitable to their needs.
 EISA requires federal agencies to achieve at least a 20 percent reduction in annual petroleum consumption, and a 10 percent increase in annual alternative fuel consumption by 2015 from a 2005 baseline.

-Executive Order 13514 aimed to increase sustainability in the federal government and to make GHG emissions reduction a priority for federal agencies.
+Executive Order 13514 [PDF, 203KB] aimed to increase sustainability in the federal government and to make GHG emissions reduction a priority for federal agencies.
 Signed by President Barack Obama on October 5, 2009, this Executive Order does not rescind the previous requirements of Executive Order 13423.

 Agencies are required to reduce petroleum consumption by 30 percent (2 percent annually) by 2020, from a 2005 baseline.